junxit/us-congress-bills-110/metadata.md

 - 2007-02-26 — Introduced in Senate
 - 2007-02-26 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2007-02-26 — Sponsor introductory remarks on measure.
 (CR S2234-2235)
+- 2007-04-26 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-88.
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-06-26 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-96.
+- 2007-06-26 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-96.
+- 2007-06-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 226.